A consensus-based global optimization method for high dimensional machine learning problems: A new Consensus Based Optimization Method

 We introduce below the random algorithm to solve in practice our new CBO model \eqref{eq:optmodel} and \eqref{eq:weightedmean}.

 Note again that $\(\Wj - \bws_{k,\theta}\)_i$ represents for the $i$th component of the vector in \eqref{discrete swarming}. $\lam$ is the drift rate, $\g_{k,\theta}$ is the learning rate, $\s_{k,\theta}$ is the noise rate and $z_i$ is a random variable following the standard normal distribution.
 Note that we add $\sqrt{\gamma_{k,\theta}}$ on purpose to be consistent with the time-continuous model \eqref{eq:optmodel}.
-These parameters can be different from step to step in practice, as often used in machine learning and optimization.
-In particular, decreasing $\sigma_{k,\theta}$ slowly corresponds to the famous simulated annealing algorithm in optimization \cite{MR904050,MR995752,hwang1990large}.\\
+These parameters can be different from step to step in practice, as often used in machine learning and optimization. {In practice, one often chooses $\gamma_{k,\theta}$ in a decreasing fashion satisfying $\sum_k \gamma_{k,\theta}=\infty$.
+In our experiments, we fix $\gamma_{k,\theta}\equiv \gamma$ to be constant.
+In general, it needs to be chosen to satisfy a numerical stability condition.
+One stability result is given in \cite{HJK19}.} Besides, decreasing $\sigma_{k,\theta}$ slowly corresponds to the famous simulated annealing algorithm in optimization \cite{MR904050,MR995752,hwang1990large}.\\

 \begin{remark} The estimated value $\hL$ of the objective function is especially efficient for problems of the form \eqref{eq: ml obj}.
 Usually, to train a good model, one requires a large number of data, that is, $n\gg 1$.
 The computational cost would be high if one calculate $L(\w)$ at each step for all particles.
 If we calculate $\hL$ based on a small subset of the data, the computational cost will be largely saved.
 Besides, we will show later in the numerical experiments that using $\hL$ can not only save computational cost, but also make the algorithm converge to the optimizer faster, due to stochasticity introduced by randomly selecting the mini-batches.
 This is an established concept for algorithms such as the SGD \cite{bottou1998online,bubeck2015convex}. \end{remark}